Back to Top

 Maintain and Communicate a Competitive Pay Philosophy

-Developing a formal compensation communications program provides employees with an understanding of why pay decisions are made.
+In this final part of our series, we look at the importance of developing a formal compensation communications program that provides employees with an understanding of why pay decisions are made.

 To begin, compensation professionals should consider what transparency means in their organizations.
 This will help them determine how much information will be shared in the plan and to whom.